 Group programs must be scheduled in advance by calling the park office.

 A nature museum with logging and nature exhibits is open spring through fall.

-The Ox Shoe Trail is self-guided, takes one hour to hike, and reveals the logging history of the area.
+The Ox Shoe Trail is self-guiding, takes one hour to hike, and reveals the logging history of the area.